-Now that you’ve done all this work, you realized the holidays are right around the corner and are worried you’ll be starting from scratch with a bunch more, um… crap.
+Now that you’ve done all this work, you realize the holidays are right around the corner and are worried you’ll be starting from scratch with a bunch more, um… crap.

-Two options: you can use Sue’s tips on accepting the gifts you don’t want or before the holidays, give people a wish list using these two gift guides: A Very Merry Montessori Christmas Gift Guide: Ages 0-6 and Montessori Gifts For Kids.
+Two options: you can use Sue’s tips on accepting the gifts you don’t want or before the holidays, give people a wish list using these two gift guides: A Very Merry Montessori Christmas Gift Guide: Ages 0-6.

 If you enjoyed this article and want to keep updated on the latest, don't forget to subscribe to our mailing list!

 Toy Shelves for Toddlers: 10 Reasons to Ditch the Toybox — The Montessori-Minded Mom